Leave-in conditioner vs Regular conditioner: What do I use & when?

 Knowing when to apply a leave-in conditioner can make a significant difference in the health and appearance of your hair.
 Leave-in conditioners are versatile and can be used in various scenarios, some of which are listed below.

-You can incorporate a regular and a leave-in conditioner into your hair care routine to provide comprehensive care to your hair.
+Now that you know the fundamental difference of conditioner vs leave-in conditioner, let’s learn how you can add them both in your routine.
+Incorporating both these products into your hair care routine can provide comprehensive care to your hair.
 Here’s a step-by-step process of making the most of both these products when used together.

 Begin by thoroughly cleansing your hair with a Redken shampoo best suited for your hair type.